lansolo99/lansolo.dev/content/posts/back-to-wordpress-reluctantly.md

 createdAt: 2020-08-28
 ---

-This post is about my last experience using Wordpress with Tailwind css and how much I think the developer experience is lower than the one offered working with modern front-end framworks.
+This post is about my first experience using Wordpress with Tailwind css and how much I think the developer experience is lower than the one offered working with modern front-end framworks.
 <!--more-->

 ## Tailwind + Wordpress ?
 Meet Laravel Mix